reymillenium/expensy_flutter/README.md

 ![Rey Millenium Banner](https://github.com/reymillenium/images/blob/master/reymillenium_banner_800x200.png)

-# Expensy ❓
+# Expensy 💵

 This is an answering questions app, using Flutter.
-It is a single screen app with a simple functionality but full-on custom styling.
+It is a single screen app with a simple functionality but with full-on custom styling.

 ## Extra Dependencies